hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter3.md

 The predicate `is not null` succeeds if the value on which it is applied is not null.

-`Aggregae functions` are functions that take a collection (a set or multiset) of values as input and return a single value.
+`Aggregate functions` are functions that take a collection (a set or multiset) of values as input and return a single value.
 SQL offers five built-in aggregate functions:

 - Average: avg
 - Minimum: min